Dan Parker, right, the father of Wade Parker, who died fighting the

 recommended financial penalties.

-officials knowingly put protection of property ahead of safety and
+The state Industrial Commission, which oversees workplace safety, said Wednesday that state fire officials knowingly put protection of property ahead of safety and should have pulled crews out earlier.

-Arizona State Forestry Division oversaw the fight against the blaze that sparked on state land.
+The Hotshots were trapped as the flames they were battling changed direction in a fierce thunderstorm June 30.
+All but one member of the crew died.
+The Arizona State Forestry Division oversaw the fight against the blaze that sparked on state land.

 No comments: